 Recipe: Southern Summer Succotash©From the Kitchen of Deep South Dish

-- 1/2 cup of chopped ham or smoked turkey, optional
+- 1/2 cup chopped andouille or smoked ham or turkey, optional

-- 1-1/2 cups of sliced fresh or frozen okra
+- 1 cup sliced fresh or frozen okra, thawed

 - 1 teaspoon kosher salt, or to taste

-- 1/4 teaspoon of Creole or Cajun seasoning, or to taste
+- 1/4 teaspoon Creole or Cajun seasoning, or to taste, optional

 Requires Adobe Reader - download it free!©Deep South Dish